SkroxiousDM/2d12GameSystem/docs/15-equipment.md

+Items are categorized by weight:

+Heavy items count as two standard items and invest 2 Stamina.
+Standard items invest 1 Stamina.
+Light items count as half a standard item; you may carry 2 Light items for 1 invested Stamina.
+Tiny items are too small to encumber a character and invest no Stamina.
+As a rule of thumb, any item that can be concealed in a closed fist is Tiny.
+Coins: A single coin is a Tiny item.
+However, quantities scale as follows: 100 coins count as a Light item, 200 coins count as a standard item, and 400 coins count as a Heavy item.

 # Item Qualities

 Each Item Quality doubles the item's listed price and reduces its Availability by one step.
 If a piece of equipment has more Qualities than Flaws, it is regarded as fine craftsmanship and may suitably impress — or inspire covetous envy in — those who see it.